IAmAnthem/CanineCalculations/ReadMe.md

   - This is a long way off and I don't relish the idea
     - Would mean users also need the ability to mark existing records inactive

 ## Working on Update-Unknown (Get-Traits and Get-Overall)
 - Validation: larger data set, Unknown to Known looks good
 - Validation: larger data set, Known to Unknown looks good
 - Validation: mixed mode comparisons (KtoU, then UtoK, etc etc - seems OK from limited test)

+## Verbosity
+- Currently spitting out a lot of noise (Write-Verbose) messages in the console
+  - Disable this when I reach v1.0

+---

 ## Source Data (Import-CSV)
 - Look at Google APIs and pulling / pushing to a source spreadsheet